Functionality of the hook fixation

 Fixing rods

-The cross bar and the towing bar have a hook, the trailer coupling bar has a mounting head.
-The hook or attachment head is hooked into the towing eye or placed on the trailer coupling in a few simple steps.
-The diagonal bar (DST) is firmly connected to the first bar and serves as lateral stabilisation.
+The lateral rod (QST) and the tractive rod have a hook, the trailer coupling rod (AST) has a mounting head.
+The hook or mounting head is hooked into the tow eye or placed on the trailer coupling in a few simple steps.
+The diagonal rod (DST) is firmly connected to the first rod and serves as lateral stabilisation.

-The transverse bar (QST) runs at right angles to the longitudinal axis of the vehicle.
-Ideal if there is no space behind or in front of the vehicle.
+The lateral rod (QST) runs at right angles to the longitudinal axis of the vehicle.
+Ideal if no space behind or in front of the vehicle is available.

-The drawbar (ZST) is mounted parallel to the longitudinal axis of the vehicle.
-The ZST absorbs longitudinal forces best.
+The tractive rod (ZST) is mounted parallel to the longitudinal axis of the vehicle.
+The tractive rod absorbs longitudinal forces best.

-The trailer coupling bar (AST) is available to fix the rear of the vehicle.
+The trailer coupling rod (AST) is available for fixing the rear of the vehicle.
 A receptacle unit is plugged onto the hitch.

 Clamping